 Schedule Your Dental Checkup at Eastside Comprehensive

-No matter how much hop-heavy beer you drink, how well you bush your teeth, and how meticulously you brush, there’s no substitute for the dental checkup.
+No matter how much hop-heavy beer you drink, how well you brush your teeth, and how meticulously you brush, there’s no substitute for the dental checkup.
 In fact, you should be visiting your dentist no less than twice a year.
 At Eastside Comprehensive Dentistry, we can help keep your teeth clean of plaque and bacteria, checking for any infections before they grow and develop into something much worse.
-Put your smile in expert hands and contact us today to schedule your consultation with Dr. Kelley Fisher: (425) 392-1256 .
+Put your smile in expert hands and contact us today to schedule your consultation with Dr Kelley Fisher: (425) 392-1256.

 In today’s society, having bright white teeth and wrinkle-free skin represents being youthful.
-However, with people drinking coffee every morning, eating junky foods, and forgetting to brush their teeth at night before bed which can make for some pretty neglected and yellowing teeth.
-Today, Dr. Fisher is revealing the many reasons as to why teeth stain over the years.
+However, people drinking coffee every morning, eating junky food, and forgetting to brush their teeth at night before bed can make for some pretty neglected and yellowing teeth.
+Today, Dr Fisher is revealing the many reasons as to why teeth stain over the years.
 Here’s some for you to browse through,

 • Tobacco use